DiazOlveraCo/py-autovod/README.md

 ## Installation

-Manually install ffmpeg, streamlink, jq, pm2, YoutubeDownloader.
+Manually install ffmpeg, streamlink, jq, pm2, YoutubeUploader.
 Alternatively, you can do the installation automatically with `install.sh`

 ## Setup